Fraxinus001/OOYellowProject/README.md

 * Dominic Edward Ty

 ### Features: ###
-* The program will have its own database for storing datas of individuals.
+* The program will have its own database for storing datas of citizens.
-* The program will use AES-256 encryption method for securing the access keys for every individuals.
+* The program will use AES-256 encryption method for securing the access keys specially assigned on every citizen.
-* The program will record important datas and credentials of every individuals.
+* The program will record important datas and credentials of citizens.

 What would be the name of the project?
 * OOP_ID Centralization System